FRACerqueira/PromptPlus/docs/index.md

 - Spinner animmation (depends on the control)
 - Error message (depends on the control and validators)

-All controls use **fluent interface**.
-A is an object-oriented API whose design relies extensively on method chaining.
+All controls use **fluent interface**; an object-oriented API whose design relies extensively on method chaining.
 Its goal is to increase code legibility.
 The term was coined in 2005 by Eric Evans and Martin Fowler.

 ```csharp
 //MaskEdit Generic